 Pat Bates, founder of Pat Bates & Associates, has been in the photography industry for over twenty years representing a roster of exceptional talent and working with editorial and commercial clients such as Anthology, Restoration Hardware, Kinfolk, Williams Sonoma Home and Cooks, Martha Stewart Living, Cherry Bombe, the New York Times, Garnet Hill Home, CB2, and West Elm.
 She is an expert in lifestyle photography, including still, interior, and food photography.
 With an eye for discovering emerging talent, she has a reputation for bringing photographers into their heyday.
 Reviewer Preference: Interested in seeing Interiors, lifestyle, environmental, still life, food, environmental portraiture, and kids.
 NOT interested in seeing architecture, fashion, nudes, landscapes, motion, travel or reportage.

-Jane Brown has worked in book publishing for 24 years; she’s played a role in the publishing and marketing of hundreds of books.
-Since 2002 she’s been the National Accounts Director for the New York based publisher and distributor D.A.P.
-(Distributed Art Publishers) and she directs the west coast satellite office.
-She co-edited Looking at Los Angeles, published by Metropolis Books in 2006.
+Jane Brown has worked in book publishing for 30 years; she’s played a role in the publishing and marketing of hundreds of books.
+Since 2002 she’s been Sales Director for the New York based publisher and distributor D.A.P.
+(Distributed Art Publishers).
+She edited the photography book, Both Sides of Sunset: Photographing Los Angeles (Metropolis Books, 2015) and co-edited Looking at Los Angeles (Metropolis Books, 2006).
 Prior to D.A.P.
-Jane was the National Accounts Manager for Harry N. Abrams, and was a sales rep for a consortium of University Presses: Harvard University Press, MIT Press, and Yale University press.
+Jane has worked for Harry N. Abrams, and the consortium: Harvard University Press, MIT Press, and Yale University Press.

 Suzanne Darmory has over 20 years of international, award-winning experience creating groundbreaking integrated solutions for highly recognizable clients at world-class agencies.
 Currently Executive Creative Director/Director of Agency Services at Zeta Impact (formerly Acxiom Impact).
 She has spent most of her career at advertising agencies in New York (Arnold, Deutsch, Grey, JWT, Moxie, mcgarrybowen, Ogilvy, R/GA) and three years working in London (Bates UK, Euro RSCG, Imagination, Ogilvy & Mather).
 In addition to winning Addys, Andys, Effies, Echos and other awards, Her work has been featured in: AdAge, Adweek, Brandweek, CBS, CNN, Communication Arts, engadget, Fast Company, Forbes, Good Morning America, Mashable, MTV, NBC, New York Times, Today Show, VH1 and Washington Post.